lionfire/LionFire.Stride.Ultralight/README.md

 I have .NET 5.0 + Blazor Server + Ultralig.ht working inside Stride (stride3d.net) game engine on Windows.
 This repo doesn't have a complete working example (feel free to create one) but contains some key files.

+Working:
+ - Transparency
+ - Mouse clicks (left-click only)

+Partially working:
+ - colors in Ultralight are a little bit off

+TODO:
+ - Pass through clicks on transparent areas of the browser window to the 3D world
+ - Keyboard input
+ - Middle and right mouse clicks: it looks like these will require changes to Stride's input code, which currently only passes left clicks up to the Stride UI's ImageElement pointer events.

+## Screenshot

 ![screenshot](screenshots/BrowserAndStride.png "Blazor Server in Stride")

 ## Stride + Ultralig.ht integration